Kamsko-Ustyinsky District: Industry

-The largest regional industrial enterprises are the companies "Kamsko-Ustyinsky gypsum mine" (the main supplier of gypsum stone in the Republic of Tatarstan), “Fonika Gips” (mining, processing and production of construction materials, production of dry building mixtures, and others), "Repair base of the fleet named after Kuibyshev" (repair, maintenance and re-equipment of ships).
+The largest regional industrial enterprises are the companies Kamsko-Ustyinsky gypsum mine (the main supplier of gypsum stone in the Republic of Tatarstan), Fonika Gips (mining, processing and production of construction materials, production of dry building mixtures, and others), Repair base of the fleet named after Kuibyshev (repair, maintenance and re-equipment of ships).

 The district's gross product was measured at 667 million rubles during the period from January to September 2020, by comparison this amount for the whole of 2013 constituted almost 586 million rubles.

 Agriculture

 Agriculture is the backbone of the economy of the Kamsko-Ustyinsky district.
 Spring and winter wheat, winter rye, barley, peas are cultivated in the district.
 The main livestock industries in the district are dairy and beef cattle breeding and pig breeding.
 Four agricultural enterprises and 24 peasant farms operated in the district during 2016.
 The total area of arable land in the district amounted to 55 thousand hectares in 2016.
-44.9 thousand hectares of this land was occupied by the "Ak Bars" division of the holding agricultural production “Kamsko-Ustyinskoe” and livestock farming "Idel".
-The companies “Krasny Vostok” (“Bolshie Klyari” and agricultural production named after Lenin) work in the same areas of the district.
+44.9 thousand hectares of this land was occupied by the Ak Bars division of the holding agricultural production Kamsko-Ustyinskoe and livestock farming Idel.
+The companies Krasny Vostok (Bolshie Klyari and agricultural production named after Lenin) work in the same areas of the district.
 Five agricultural firms and 35 farms operated in the Kamsko-Ustyinsky district in 2019.
-The agricultural companies “Kamskaya”, “Burtasy”, “Bolshiye Klyari” and “Novoagrotek” were registered in the district in 2020.
+The agricultural companies Kamskaya, Burtasy, Bolshiye Klyari and Novoagrotek were registered in the district in 2020.

-In 2017, ten farms combined to create a farm site and merged into the agricultural livestock consumer cooperative “Maloe Meretkozino” in the village of Maloe Meretkozino with 42 million rubles being invested in this project.
+In 2017, ten farms combined to create a farm site and merged into the agricultural livestock consumer cooperative Maloe Meretkozino in the village of Maloe Meretkozino with 42 million rubles being invested in this project.

 The gross territorial product of the agricultural sector amounted to 4.27 billion rubles in 2018.
 The value of goods shipped in the district amounted to 726 million rubles in 2018.
 Farms produced 1,141 tons of milk and 116 tons of meat in 2018 and the volume of gross output amounted to almost 58 million rubles, for crop production 25.2 million and for livestock 32.7 million.

-Farms raised three thousand cattle, more than five thousand goats and sheep as well as more than 200 horses in 2019.
+Farms raised 3,000 cattle, more than 5,000 goats and sheep, and more than 200 horses in 2019.
 There are more than 3 thousand hectares of arable land in the district with one thousand suitable for grain and another two thousand for fodder crops.
 The average grain yield in the district was 30.7 c / ha in 2020.

 In the first half of 2020, gross agricultural output amounted to 158 million rubles in comparison to a figure of 728 million for the entirety of 2013.